-The excess of the total actuarial accrued liability over the market value of plan assets is called the unfunded actuarial accrued liability (UAL).
+The excess of the total actuarial accrued liability over the market value of plan assets is called the unfunded actuarial accrued liability.
 Funding requirements are determined by adding the normal cost and an amortization of the unfunded liability as a level percentage of assumed future payrolls.
-Commencing with the June 30, 2013 valuation all new gains or losses are tracked and amortized over a fixed 30-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
-All changes in liability due to plan amendments (other than golden handshakes), changes in actuarial assumptions, or changes in actuarial methodology are amortized separately over a 20-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
-Changes in unfunded accrued liability due to a Golden Handshake will be amortized over a period of 5 years.
+Commencing with the June 30, 2013 valuation all new gains or losses are tracked and amortized over a fixed 30-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
+All changes in liability due to plan amendments (other than golden handshakes), changes in actuarial assumptions, or changes in actuarial methodology are amortized separately over a 20-year period with a 5-year ramp up at the beginning and a 5-year ramp down at the end of the amortization period.
+Changes in unfunded accrued liability due to a Golden Handshake will be amortized over a period of 5-years.
+If a plan's accrued liability exceeds the market value of assets, the annual contribution with respect to the total unfunded liability may not be less than the amount produced by a 30-year amortization of the unfunded liability.

-Additional contributions will be required for any plan or pool if their cash flows hamper adequate funding progress by preventing the expected funded status on a market value of assets basis to either:
+Additional contributions will be required for any plan or risk pool if their cash flows hamper adequate funding progress by preventing the expected funded status on a market value of assets basis to either:

-- Increase by at least 15 percent by June 30, 2043; or - Reach a level of 75 percent funded by June 30, 2043
+- Increase by at least 15 percent by June 30, 2044; or - Reach a level of 75 percent funded by June 30, 2044